uri-library-data-services/iassist-preview/content/blog/new-iassist-quarterly-and-2006-paper-contest-details.md

     Program Library Service (DPLS) at University of Wisconsin Madison, United States.
-She reports from a workshop on Statistical Disclosure Control for Data Confidentiality and the ARGUS software with the function of being able to \"modify unsafe data in such a way that safe (enough) data emerge, with minimum information loss\".
+She reports from a workshop on Statistical Disclosure Control for Data Confidentiality and the ARGUS software with the function of being able to "modify unsafe data in such a way that safe (enough) data emerge, with minimum information loss".
 A main concern is balancing the need for data and the need for confidentiality.
--   At the IASSIST conference in Edinburgh 2005 there was a session on
-    \"New Insights in Providing Data Services: A Variety of Evidence\".
+-   At the IASSIST conference in Edinburgh 2005 there was a session on "New Insights in Providing Data Services: A Variety of Evidence".
-    The presentation on \"Data archiving at the US Central Bank\" was given by Linda Powell, who works at the Board of Governors of the Federal Reserve System.
+    The presentation on "Data archiving at the US Central Bank" was given by Linda Powell, who works at the Board of Governors of the Federal Reserve System.
 Her article demonstrates and discusses several challenges in connection with the diverse pool of data, user